 So no, New Jersey is not a 50/50 divorce state by any means.
 However, the equitable distribution setup is what New Jersey courts have deemed to be the fairest way to divide assets in a divorce settlement for each of the parties.

-There is no question that divorce can seem very daunting and confusing to many of our clients.
+There is no question that getting a divorce in NJ can seem very daunting and confusing to many of our clients.
 However, DeTommaso Law Group, LLC is made of qualified and experienced attorneys that will represent your interests in a professional, competent, and qualified manner.
 Divorce is a difficult time for everyone, but with quality representation and familiarity with NJ divorce law, you can rest easy knowing your rights are protected.